-• Technical memos as defined in the Scope of work which include review of existing plans and programs of local governments and how they may or may not pertain to transit operations.
+Technical memos as defined in the Scope of work which include review of existing plans and programs of local governments and how they may or may not pertain to transit operations.
+Additionally, RVCOG is to develop a technical memo identifying specific recommendations that RVTD may pursue with local jurisdictions to improve the overall climate for transit.